 Dog attacks can cause serious and costly injuries.
-This is why cities and counties throughout Indiana have adopted laws which address dog owners’ responsibilities to ensure that their dogs do not bite or attack others.
+This is why cities and counties throughout Indiana have adopted laws that address dog owners’ responsibilities to ensure that their dogs do not bite or attack others.
 People call them “leash laws” because these laws typically require dog owners or handlers to keep their dogs under restraint when they are in public.

 Additionally, the Indiana State Code outlines a dog owner’s liability for dog bites.
 As we explain below, the law imposes legal responsibility for a dog attack “as the result of the owner’s failure to restrain the dog.”